Isac-E-Perez/Logic-Gates/README.md

 The entity block has no input or output singals going into or out of the '*testbench*', which makes sense since '*testbench*' is a complete unit.
 The '*testbench*' will go ahead and send the signals to the logic circuit in which it will read back those signals.
 Afterwards, I could check out whether these signals are correct.
 Therefore, I don't need anything going into or out of the testbench.
 Additionally, a process was created so that I could deliver signals sequentially and not concurrenlty.

-Finally, I verified the units outputted by using a waveform viewer.
+Finally, I verified the unit outputted by using a waveform viewer.

 **Test where the variables start at 0**
 ![1](https://user-images.githubusercontent.com/89553126/136717353-3d1bf589-64d1-42f2-bb20-200de9efb4bf.PNG)